juxor/afaq/markdown/secG1.md

-and through their desire to maintain and improve their relatively free positions, had also the incentive to oppose the growing encroachments of the capitalist State."_ [Morgan Edwards, _"Neither Bombs Nor Ballots: **Liberty** & the Strategy of Anarchism"_, pp. 65-91, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
+and through their desire to maintain and improve their relatively free positions, had also the incentive to oppose the growing encroachments of the capitalist State."_ [Morgan Edwards, _"Neither Bombs Nor Ballots: **Liberty** &amp; the Strategy of Anarchism"_, pp. 65-91, **Benjamin R. Tucker and the Champions of Liberty**, Coughlin, Hamilton and Sullivan (eds.), p.
 85]

 Individualist anarchism is obviously an aspect of a struggle between the